bwulff/findcontainer/README.md

 # findcontainer

-A script that finds the Docker container that run a certain PID.
+A script that finds the Docker container that runs a certain PID.

 ## Installation